 CAPTAIN "PAUL" PAULSON

-Disabled Infantry Officer,
+Former Infantry Officer, US Army.

 American Veterans have devoted their energy, for over 200 years, to caring passionately for their own injured, needy and under-represented disabled servicemen and women.
 We veterans help each other, train our remaining abilities and help the families of those disabled veterans in need.